sukykaur/AzureAUS/PaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected PaaS WebApp Overview.md

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with ASD requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in an ASD-compliant manner, however, this solution should not be used as-is in a production environment.
 Additional configuration is required to meet all the requirements, as they may vary based on the specifics of each customer's implementation.

 Achieving ASD-compliance requires that an Information Security Registered Assessor audits the system.
-The auditor will describe areas of compliance and noncompliance and give the system owner an opportunity to fix any areas noncompliance before reassessing the system.
-If the remaining security risks are considered appropriate, then the system will be granted certification.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
 The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
 The environment load balances traffic for the web application across virtual machines managed by Azure.
 All external connections require TLSv1.2.
 This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer.